wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/b.bitbucket-cloud.md

 > This feature is available on the Stoplight **Pro** plan and above.

-By default, the Bitbucket Cloud integration will use Stoplight's OAuth application, but you can also customize your Bitbucket integration to use your own OAuth app.
+By default, the Bitbucket Cloud integration will use Stoplight's OAuth application, but you can customize your Bitbucket integration to use your own OAuth app.

 ### Bitbucket Cloud Setup